rmuraglia/menura-kb/docs/build-guide.md

     - note that if you are using a layout other than the default 3x5+3, you may want to declare a [chosen node](https://github.com/rmuraglia/zmk-keyboards-menura/blob/main/boards/shields/menura/menura.dtsi#L146-L149) with the appropriate layout, like `&menura_23332_2_layout`.
 - finally, I add the menura to my [github actions build list](https://github.com/rmuraglia/zmk-config/blob/8d228a5c4ef68459f12914036d7ad219430e42fd/build.yaml#L31-L34)

-To enter the bootloader for flashing firmware, you can quickly double tap the reset button, but if that's inaccessible or inconvenient, the stock keymap from the previous section also provides a [tap dance](https://zmk.dev/docs/keymaps/behaviors/tap-dance) for entering the bootloader on each half: simply mash the top pinky key (Q or P, conventionally) three times within 250 ms.
+To enter the bootloader for flashing firmware, you can quickly double tap the reset button, but if that's inaccessible or inconvenient, the stock keymap from the previous section also provides a [hold-tap](https://zmk.dev/docs/keymaps/behaviors/hold-tap) for entering the bootloader on each half: simply press and hold the top pinky key (Q or P, conventionally) for 2 seconds.